arduino/help-center-content/content/About Arduino/Trademarks & Licensing/How-to-spot-a-counterfeit-Arduino.md

 * via an **authorized reseller** of Arduino products, the list is available [here](https://store.arduino.cc/pages/distributors?srsltid=AfmBOoqsTcAm6WJViIrV49PnUJcVt3zQ2cxOoA8UbE0c_B-e4VhKmleN).

 Below you will find the main indicators of original and non-original Arduino products.

-## At the first glance

-You can almost already tell if the board you are looking at is original or not by the following: product price, product pictures, listing name and description.

-> [!NOTE]
-> Remember to always use the official **[Arduino Store](https://store.arduino.cc/)** as a reference.

 ## Pricing